 Kyushindo karate is a relatively modern martial art, originating in the UK during the mid-20th century.
-We have taken influence from traditional Japanese styles of martial arts such as Shotokan and also flowing forms of Chinese-style arts such as Bagua.
-Kyushindo is not based on physical strength or bulk but on technique, footwork and economy of movement.
-As well as direct techniques, it uses circular movements, harnessing an opponent’s force and using it against them.
+Kyushindo karate takes influences from traditional Japanese styles of martial arts such as Shotokan and also includes some forms of Chinese-style arts such as Bagua.
+Kyushindo karate is not based on physical strength or bulk but on technique, footwork and economy of movement.
+As well as direct techniques, it also incorporates circular and flowing movements.

 Kyushindo karate is taught by a team of fully qualified instructors.
-Our classes are suitable for men, women and youths, including complete beginners.
+Our classes are suitable for adults and youths, including complete beginners who are taught in a welcoming and safe environment.

 The Highgate club is headquarters of the Kyushindo Martial Arts Association.